vidispine/hull/hull/README.md

               # but with staticName: true in the HULL spec it is just the key name
 spec:
   replicas: 3
-  selector: # selectors auto-created to match the unique metadata combination
+  selector: # selector is auto-created to match the unique metadata combination
-            # found also in the in the objects metadata labels.
+            # found also in the in the object's metadata labels.
     matchLabels:
       app.kubernetes.io/component: nginx
       app.kubernetes.io/instance: RELEASE-NAME